Signalsmith-Audio/fft/README.md

 # Signalsmith FFT

-A small and (reasonable) performant FFT implementation.
+A small and (reasonably) performant C++11 FFT implementation.

+Under development, so things might be a little untidy at the moment, but the API's stable and the tests should build/pass.

 ```cpp
 #include "signalsmith-fft.h"